 When talking about “wide windows,” we’re referring to windows wider than 4 feet.
 This encomposses full wall windows that stretch way beyond what standard window treatments would cover.
 When designing for wide windows, Austin homeowners might want to think about how effectively a window treatment will maintain their privacy and block light and temperature flow that wide windows usually allow.
-Lastly, wide window treatments should operate without any hassle, since there’s a lot of room that they’ll have to cover.
+Lastly, wide window treatments should operate without any hassle, since there’s a lot of room that they’ll need to cover.

 The Sunburst recommendation for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades operate easily, and their simple look works well with wider windows.
 A panel track is a type of shade with large panels of fabric that move on a track making them perfect for wide windows.
-Plantation shutters offer a bit more privacy and energy efficiency compared to shades, so if keeping your home cool is a priority, shutters might be your go-to.
+Plantation shutters offer a bit better privacy and energy efficiency compared to shades, so if keeping your home cool is a priority, shutters might be your go-to.

 The Sunburst recommendation for angled and rake windows: Plantation shutters.
 Not only are they 100% customizable to fit the exact angles and shape of your angled windows, but plantation shutters can typically be set at a single, perfect angle so you won’t need to readjust them - perfect for windows that are hard to reach.